meltemod/paiub-website/content/home/board/index.md

 active = true  # Activate this widget? true/false
 weight = 66  # Order that this section will appear.

-title = "Board Members"
+title = "Meet Our Team"
 # subtitle = ""
 +++

-# Meet Our Team

 ## Board Members